 Will I join a group?
 You don't have to.
-The trip can be organized just for your party (two to six persons), with your choice of dates, itinerary, miles walked and accommodations.
+The trip can be organized just for your party (four to six persons), with your choice of dates, itinerary, miles walked and accommodations.
 If you're alone, or would prefer to join a larger group, just let me know.

 What’s the price range?
-For a 7-day trip about US$1900-2800 per person depending on group size, lodging choices and exchange rate (includes all expenses except air fare to Rome).
+For a 7-day trip about US$2000-2500 per person depending on group size, lodging choices and exchange rate (includes all expenses except air fare to Rome).
 I’ll help tailor the trip to your budget – my overhead is low, and I’ve discovered wonderful places to stay and eat that offer superb value.